 - The Department through the Office of Sex Offender Sentencing, Monitoring, Apprehending, Registering and Tracking (SMART) continues to provide support to tribal jurisdictions that have opted to implement SORNA.
-Of the 168 eligible tribes, 50 have been found to have substantially implemented SORNA and another 120 are working towards substantial implementation.
+Of the 161 eligible tribes, 74 have been found to have substantially implemented SORNA and the rest are continuing to work towards substantial compliance.

 Enhanced Training for Prosecutors and Law Enforcement Working in Indian Country